QuantLet/Styleguide-and-FAQ/Styleguide.md

 10. __Output (optional)__ : Should contain some new info, which is not written in other metainfo fields
 11. __Example (optional)__  : Should contain a list of generated plots and descriptions, which are not written in other metainfo fields

-_Important_:
+#### _Important_:
-1. Make sure that the provided 'Name of Quantlet' and the actual filename of your provided Codefile is identical.
+1. Make sure that the provided 'Name of Quantlet' and the actual filename of your provided Codefile is identical!
+Otherwise the automatic Readme.md creation will be incomplete.
-2. If a Quantlet is written in more than one programming language (i.e. Matlab/SAS), add relevant datafields like Author[Matlab], Submitted[Matlab],... to the Metainfo.txt
+2. If a Quantlet is written in more than one programming language (i.e. Matlab/SAS), add relevant datafields like Author[Matlab], Author[SAS], Submitted[Matlab], Submitted[SAS], ... to the Metainfo.txt of you want ti distinguish between different versions/languages.

 #### We use YAML to format metainfo.txt to make things easy and fast